urisinger/somsed/README.md

 # Somsed

-A **high-performance compiler and client** for Desmos(written in rust 🔥👑🦀), designed to speed up graph rendering and computation by jit compiling expressions to native code using inkwell.
+A **high-performance compiler and client** for Desmos(written in rust 🔥👑🦀).

-# Plans
+# Planned features
-Gpu execution engine for graph rendering
-(maybe) AST level optimization
+- [x] basic statments, function calls and variables
+- [x] native compilation
+- [x] list types
+- [ ] wack scopes
+- [ ] not leaking memory with list types
+- [ ] more advanced functions and operators
+- [ ] conditionals
+- [ ] for statments
+- [ ] gpu compilation
+- [ ] control flow optimization
 ## Usage

 1. Start the client:
    ```bash
    cargo run
    ```
+the client looks and functions quite simular to desmos, but expressions are parsed in their raw latex form.